What To Look For In A Used Regenerative Thermal OxidizerMarch 25, 2019

 RTOs are the technology of choice today because they achieve the highest VOC destruction with the lowest operating cost, and highest reliability relative to other oxidizer technologies.
 All oxidizer technologies achieve VOC destruction by exposing pollutant-containing air to a high temperature, for a set period of time, in a turbulent flow path.
 Time, temperature and turbulence- Three T’s- are critical and co-dependent factors that determine oxidizer performance.
 Regenerative thermal oxidizer systems utilize a special heat recovery method – regeneration- that has proven to be the most cost effective approach for typical industrial applications.

 When you’ve got a need for a cost-effective replacement Regenerative Thermal Oxidizer, there are a few key questions to consider.
-Konokogs carries a large range of RTO brands and types, from MEGTEC, Tann, Adwest, and more.
-From knowing your exhaust airstream needs to which types of VOCs and emissions will be removed, these are a few of the criteria the Konokogs team will be able to answer to make sure your Used RTO is optimized for your specific needs.
+Kono Kogs carries a large inventory of RTO brands and types, from MEGTEC, Tann, Adwest, and more.
+From knowing your exhaust airstream conditions, which types of VOCs are to be treated, and required control system performance Kono Kogs will make sure your used RTO is selected for your specific needs.

 What to Look for in a Replacement Regenerative Thermal Oxidizer (RTO)